hydraulic-institute/edb/readme.md

 To view the EDB while you are developing, got to [http://localhost:8081](http://localhost:8081).
 While the EDB is automatically rebuilt whenever any source files change, **you must click the refresh button on your web browser to see the changes**.

 ## Version control with `git`
+It is critical that we all remain in sync with eachother while working on the EDB.
+Even if only one person is creating content, developers will be creating code enhancements to the application.
+Therefore, you must take care to always ensure you keep up to date with changes, and also always upload your changes regularly.
+When used properly, `git` will allow us to roll back any mistakes that may be made.
+It's important to understand that pushing your changes to `git` does **not** cause the content on the EDB website to change - so don't hesitate to push changes frequently!

 ### Keeping up to date
 Before you begin working on the EDB each day (or more frequently), it is a good idea to ensure you have the latest content and application code.
 This may include bug fixes to the application, feature enhancments, or additional content created by others.
 To get up to date, issue the following command: